PkmX/hpbar/README.md

 * Added a counter that shows how many players got rekt by a monster.
 * Servers can now disable the HP tracker altogether.
 * Names of fake legendary monsters are now properly mapped to their true form.
+* Fixed monster name mappings for RM and added some more colors to monster names.

 ### v9
 * Support rm-ark v2 and HEM v0.9467.